What is a Michigan Business Insurance Policy

 Damage caused by settling, deterioration, contamination, or nuclear hazard.

-Water damage caused by flood or underground water.
+Water damage caused by flood or underground water a separate policy may be needed to cover this damage.

 Michigan Business insurance endorsements to cover additional coverage: